 A Building Warrant is the legal permission needed to commence building works.
 Full details can be found at the attached Scottish Government's customer journey document, and a list of the more commonly asked questions are listed below as a guide.
 Once granted, a building warrant is valid for 3 years but extensions to this period may be approved in certain circumstances.

 A building warrant is required for the erection of a property, or for any alterations (including certain internal alterations), extensions or a change of use to an existing building.
 A warrant is also required for the demolition of a property.
+However, there are certain works that do not require building warrant approval but, if undertaken, must comply with the building regulations.
+In these cases, the onus is on the property owner to ensure compliance.
+If you wish written confirmation from the Council that works do comply, please refer to our non statutory services page (Confirmation of Exemption and/or Compliance section)

 Before completing an application, please ensure that a building warrant is required as there are now a host of building works which no longer require building warrant approval but must comply with the building regulations.
 If confirmation is required for these types of work, the Council provides a separate non statutory service.